 - All other archery deer hunting laws apply.

 - Junior hunters may hunt during thisseason with their junior hunting license.The junior hunting license includes oneexpanded archery antlerless deer permitand one either sex permit.
 If the hunterwants to take additional deer, unlimitedexpanded archery antlerless deer permitsmay be purchased.

 Antlerless Deer Permit

-- Hunting of antlerless deer during the firearms season and muzzleloader season is restricted to those hunters who possess a valid any-deer permit, bonus antlerless deer permit, or superpack antlerless deer permit.
+- Hunting of antlerless deer during the, regular (Oct) archery season (with a crossbow if you are under the age of 65 and do not possess a special disability permit), and during the firearms season and muzzleloader season is restricted to those hunters who possess a valid anydeer permit, bonus antlerless deer permit, or superpack antlerless deer permit.

 - In several WMDs, there may be more anydeer permits available than applicants.
 Unclaimed bonus antlerless deer permits will be allocated in a chance drawing until all permits in that district have been issued.

 - Maine's antlerless deer (firearms) hunt is a "permit only" hunt.
 See Any-Deer Permits or contact the Department at (207) 287-8000 for more information.

 MDIFW biologists annually collect weather-related data (i.e., temperature, snow depth, and deer sinking depth) from 26 representative sites across Maine to calculate a weather severity index (WSI).